-IPC's properties with no attributed reserves include four exploration licenses in France, one exploration license in Malaysia, and two Gas Holding Areas (GHA) in Malaysia.
+IPC's properties with no attributed reserves include three exploration licenses in France and a Gas Holding Area (GHA) in Malaysia.
 None of these properties have significant abandonment and reclamation costs, unusually high expected development or operating costs, or contractual obligations that would impact the realized pricing.